Jahna Steele: Transsexual beauty contest hostess

 Steele made her comeback in 2004 when she hosted The World's Most Beautiful Transsexual Contest at the Riviera.
 A documentary feature film based on the pageant, Trantasia, recognized Steele's pioneering place in the history of the transsexual community.
 Steele was also featured on several segments of Entertainment Tonight in connection with Trantasia.
 Following the success of the film, Steele continued her singing career and was the spokesperson for Tingari Skin Care System.
 Steele was working on her "kiss-and-tell" autobiography, Always a Lady, when she died in Las Vegas.
 The cause of death was accidental overdose of cocaine, morphine and hydromorphone.

 Controversy

 There is some controversy over Steele's career, particularly regarding the Riviera.
 Jahna was hired by show producer Norbert Aleman, and she quickly became the star of Crazy Girls Revue.
-Aleman, as well as Steele's co-show girl performers knew that she was transgender, however when Steele's trans identity was outed, Aleman fired her because Crazy Girls was an "über-straight topless revue" and that did not include transwomen.
+Aleman, as well as Steele's co-show girl performers knew that she was transgender, however when Steele's trans identity was outed, Aleman fired her because Crazy Girls was an "über-straight topless revue" and that did not include trans women.
 Several years later due to the public attention toward the transgender community, Aleman brought Steele back to host The World's Most Beautiful Transexual at the Riviera.
 The show went on to be documented and star Steele in Trantasia filmed by Jeremy Stanford.